Cut-Set Bounds on Network Information Flow: Conclusion

 \section{Conclusion}

 Explicit characterization and computation of the multi-source network coding capacity region requires determination of the set of all entropic vectors $\Gamma^{*}$, which is known to be an extremely hard problem.
 The best known outer bound can in principle be computed using a linear programming approach.
 In practice this is infeasible due to an exponential growth in the number of constraints and variables with the network size.
 We extended previous notions of functional dependence graphs to accommodate not only cyclic graphs, but more abstract notions of independence.
-In particular we considered polymatroidal pseudo-entropy functions, and demonstrated efficient and systematic methods to find functional dependencies implied by the given local dependencies.
+In particular we considered polymatroidal functions, and demonstrated efficient and systematic methods to find functional dependencies implied by the given local dependencies.
 This led to one of our main results, which was a new, easily computable outer bound, based on characterization of all implied functional dependencies.
-We also gave new outer bounds $\R_{\text{cs}} (\bar\Gamma^*)$ and $\R_{\text{cs}}(\Gamma)$ for networks with correlated source and established that the easily computable functional dependence bound is indeed an outer bound on the capacity region of multicast networks with correlated sources.
+We showed that the easily computable functional dependence bound is indeed an outer bound on the capacity region of general multicast networks with correlated sources.
 We extended the notion of irreducible sets for networks with independent sources and formulated a tighter outer bound for such networks.
 We compared the tightness of our proposed bounds with other existing bounds.
 We showed that our proposed bounds improve on the cut-set bound, the network sharing bound, a new bound derived from information dominance, and the \pde\ bound.
-Finally, we showed how to make a minor modification of the \pde\ bound, tightening it to coincide with our functional dependence bound.
+Finally, we showed how to make a minor modification of the \pde\ bound, tightening it to coincide with our bound.